Innovative approach to antibiotic resistance

 "More and more bacteria become resistant to antibiotics, while hardly any new antibiotics are discovered."

 In the longer term, Van Hasselt also hopes to look at the combination of different antibiotics to combat resistance.
-'If bacteria become resistant to one particular antibiotic, they are sometimes becoming more sensitive to another type of antibiotic.
+'If bacteria become resistant to one particular antibiotic, they sometimes become more sensitive to another type of antibiotic.
 Perhaps it is possible to set up a cyclical dosing schedule in which we treat infections with different types of antibiotics in turn.
 I would like to do more research on that subject."